joe-antognini/joe-antognini.github.io/_drafts/mass-transfer-modes.md

 ## Timescales

-As with any process in astronomy it is instructive to examine the timescales in the problem.
+As with any process in astronomy, it is instructive to examine the timescales in the problem.
 In this case there are three relevant timescales.
 In order of decreasing time:

 1. The **nuclear timescale**.
 This is the evolutionary timescale of an isolated star.
 As the star evolves the composition of the core changes due